Adding a teen to your car insurance policy is sure to boost your rates. But here are some good ways to keep those premiums lower.

 6. Look for teen driver discounts

 When you add your teen, ask the insurance company about discounts for new drivers.
-Students with good grades may be eligible for discounts.
-Those who take an approved safety course may also be eligible.
-If your teen goes away for school and doesn’t take the car, you may be able to get a discount for that, too.
+Students with good grades might be eligible for discounts.
+Those who take an approved safety course might also be eligible.
+If your teen goes away for school and doesn’t take the car, you might be able to get a discount for that, too.

 7. Let the insurance company spy on your teen